crispinalan/tikicalendar/README.md

 * built with Gtk4.6
 * event summary, location, start and end time can be entered and edited
-* button grid month calendar which allows days with events to be marked
+* bespoke month calendar which allows days with events to be marked
 * priority and is yearly can be used
 * csv file storage with memory dynamically allocated for up to 5000 records
-* audio for speaking the date and speech tags
+* speech synthesizer
 * binary for 64-bit Gtk4 distributions